 Let’s break the tattoo ink down.
 This mixture contains both a carrier solution and a colorant.
 The carrier contains glycerin, alcohol, isopropyl and water.
 The colorant can contain traces of heavy metals such as:

 - Iron oxide

 These complex ingredients may cause you alarm.
 The European Chemicals Agency states there is no conclusive study to prove that tattoo ink causes cancer.

 The lack of regulation for ink ingredients does cause some concern, though:

 - Research shows that ink can be absorbed by the body and transported to places such as the lymph nodes.

 - A study dating back to 1949 found that certain dye consumed by rats via food coloring induced liver cancer.
 Tattoo pigment has also been wrongly identified for melanoma in the lymph nodes.

 - The Lancet Oncology medical journal found that the connection was purely coincidental.

 How to Implement Safe Tattoo Practices

-There are effective ways to implement a safe and healthy tattoo procedure ready for your sitting.
+While there have always been ongoing discussions about the safety of tattoos, there are effective ways to implement a safe and healthy tattoo procedure.